 North Carolina recognizes three political parties: The Democratic Party, the Libertarian Party, and the Republican Party.
-A voter may choose one of these political parties, or can decide not to register with a political party.
-If a voter does not register with a political party, the voter will be registered as Unaffiliated.
+A voter may choose one political party or can decide not to register with a political party.
+If a voter does not register with a political party, the voter will be registered as unaffiliated.

 In a general election, voters may vote for the candidate(s) of their choice, regardless of party.
 North Carolina does not allow straight-ticket voting (also called straight-party voting).